opengisch/QField-docs/README.md

 pipenv run mkdocs serve
 ```

-The local doc will be available at http://localhost:8000.
+The local doc will be available at http://localhost:8000.  <!-- markdown-link-check-disable-line -->

 #### Contribute
 Before commiting, install [pre-commit](https://pre-commit.com/) to auto-format your contributions.
 You can install pre-commit for the current user with